wolfvictorOSI/Edge-Data-Store-Docs/V1/Health/Health.md

 ### Next health message expected

-The NextHealthMessageExpected dynamic type includes the following values, which are logged in a stream with the ID Connectors.{machinename}.{componentid}.NextHealthMessageExpected.
+The NextHealthMessageExpected dynamic type includes the following values, which are logged in a stream with the ID Adapters.{machinename}.{componentid}.NextHealthMessageExpected.
 The stream is linked to {machinename}.{componentid} static stream.
 Heart beat message is expected once a minute.

 | Property     | Type     | Description      |
 |--------------|----------|------------------|